Anatomy of a Magic card

-3) Card type: This tells you what type of MTG card you’re dealing with.
-The main categories are Land, Creature, Sorcery, Instant, Enchantment, Artifact, and Planeswalker (and Battle, but that’s brand new).What category a card falls into has all sorts of ramifications for how the card works and when you can play it.
-For instance, most cards need to be played in your main phase, but instants can be used at any time.
-Sorceries and instants go to the graveyard after a one-time effect, but other card types stick around on the battlefield.
+3) Card type: This tells you what type of Magic card spell you have in-hand.
+The main categories are Land, Creature, Sorcery, Instant, Enchantment, Artifact, and Planeswalker (and Battle, but that’s brand new).
+What category a card falls into has all sorts of ramifications for how the card works and when you can play it.
+For instance, most cards need to be played in your turn at one of two main phases.
+Cards which are instants or creatures with flash, can be used at any time.
+Sorceries and instants go to the graveyard after a one-time effect, but other card types stick around on the battlefield and are considered permanents.
 Lands don’t have a casting cost, but you can usually only play one per turn.

-4)Card subtype: Some cards, usually Creatures, have a subtype as well as type.
+4) Card subtype: Some cards, usually Creatures, have a subtype as well as type.
 Here, the card has two subtypes: dragon and skeleton.
 If a card tells you it has a particular effect on all dragons, or all auras, or triggers when a dragon, skeleton, or goblin is played, now you know where to look.

-6)Rules text, which tells you how a card works.
-But on creatures, you’ll first find any ability keywords that work as a shorthand for how the card functions.
-For instance, flying creatures like this one can only be blocked by other flying creatures, or cards with reach.
+6) Rules text.
+This indicates everything a needs to know how a card works.
+On creature cards, like this one, you’ll first find any ability keywords that work as a shorthand for how the card functions.
+This can fly and flying creatures like this one can only be blocked by other flying creatures, or cards with reach.
 Interestingly, other card types like Sorceries and Instants will usually have any keywords at the end of the rules text.

-8)Flavor text: This is just for fun – it has no rules implications but it’s great for lovers of story.
+8) Flavor text: This is just for fun – it has no rules implications but it’s great for lovers of story and lore.
 Flavor text ranges in quality and tone from evocative lore to corny puns.

 Planeswalker Cards